timtomtim7/spigotkt-docs/NBT.md

 }
 ```

-If you attempt to access `Block#nbt` on a block that does not have NBT, it will error.
+If you attempt to access `Block#nbt` on a block that does not have NBT, it will throw an `IllegalArgumentException`.
 You can use `Block#nbtOrNull` to access the NBT if it is present or `null`

 Similar to items, there is `Block#editNBT`